Music of Mongolia: Horse-head fiddle

 The horse-head fiddle, or morin khuur, is a distinctively Mongolian instrument and is seen as a symbol of the country.
 The instrument has two strings.
 There is some controversy regarding the traditional carving of a horse on the upper end of the pegbox.
 Some scholars believe that this is proof that the instrument was originally a shamanistic instrument.
 The staffs of shamans have a horse similarly carved on top; the horse is a much-revered animal in Mongolia.

 Other traditional instruments

-Other instruments used in Mongolian traditional music include the shudraga or shanz (a three-stringed, long-necked, strummed lute similar to the Chinese sanxian or Japanese shamisen), khuuchir (a bowed spike-fiddle), yatga (a plucked zither related to the Kazakh Jetigen), everburee (a folk oboe), khel khuur (Jew's harp), tobshuur (a plucked lute similar to the dombra), ikh khuur (bass morin khuur), and bishhuur (a pipe similar in sound to a clarinet).
+Other instruments used in Mongolian traditional music include the shudraga or shanz (a three-stringed, long-necked, strummed lute similar to the Chinese sanxian or Japanese shamisen), khuuchir (a bowed spike-fiddle), yatga (a plucked zither related to the Chinese guzheng), everburee (a folk oboe), khel khuur (Jew's harp), tobshuur (a plucked lute similar to the dombra), ikh khuur (bass morin khuur), and bishhuur (a pipe similar in sound to a clarinet).